ifHoncho/blugoldBuzz/README.md

 8) accountSettings; when logged in, user can change the attributes of their account
 9) about; description of the website
 10) contact; offers a way to get in touch with the developers

+### To Do
+1) implement user sessions
+    - If user is logged in/not logged in -> display appropropriate navbar options
+2) append db initialization script to create required tables for users and posts
+3) use javascript to do stuff